greg-raven/Uncommon-Sense/_posts/2023-06-29-how-you-confront-challenges.md

 ---
-title: 'What matters is how you confront challenges'
+title: "What matters is how you confront challenges"
 layout: post
 categories:
 - equality